-A teacher teaching in a grade or content area for which he or she does not hold the appropriate state-issued license, endorsement, approvals, or previous qualifications.
+A teacher teaching in a grade or content area for which he or she does not hold the appropriate state-issued license, endorsement, approval, or previous qualification.

 A teacher is considered out-of-field on a course level basis.
 For example, a teacher can be out-of-field for one course and in-field for a different course